Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Maximizing the Benefit of Existing Tools

-Java developers that are already unit testing are likely using JUnit, and possibly an assertion framework for their project, such as Mockito or PowerMock.
-Test automation tools need to leverage these existing tools, since replacing an existing investment in unit testing would eliminate any cost and time benefit.
+Java developers already unit testing are likely using JUnit and possibly a mocking framework for their project, such as Mockito.
+Test automation tools need to leverage these existing tools, since replacing an existing investment in unit testing would eliminate any cost and time benefit to be had by using an automated tool.
 Parasoft Jtest’s Unit Test Assistant integrates seamlessly with these existing tools, which is critical.

-Unit testing has clear benefits, and although most development teams realize this, many are stymied by the effort of creating and maintaining tests.
-Using automated unit testing technologies from Parasoft Jtest will help users knock down these roadblocks, automating the mundane aspects of unit testing, including creation, isolation, mocking, and maintenance.
-To accelerate adoption, Parasoft Jtest leverages the development team’s existing investment in test and mocking frameworks, and gives back time to the developer while bringing quality back to the product.
+Unit testing has clear benefits.
+Although most development teams realize this, many are stymied by the effort of creating and maintaining tests.
+Using automated unit testing technologies like those in Parasoft Jtest will help users knock down these roadblocks, automating the mundane aspects of unit testing, including creation, isolation, mocking, and maintenance.
+To accelerate adoption, Parasoft Jtest leverages the development team’s existing investment in test and mocking frameworks and gives back time to the developer while bringing quality back to the product.